MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 #### How to grant consent if the application is registered/configured for multiple tenant usage, for example, for Partner/ISV developed centrally registered application

-If your ISV/partner registered the Azure AD application with the option "Accounts in any organizational directory", you need to add this application and consent it using the following steps by leveraging the authorization request URL.
+If your ISV/partner registered the Microsoft Entra application with the option "Accounts in any organizational directory", you need to add this application and consent it using the following steps by leveraging the authorization request URL.

 ##### POP and IMAP Guidance